 4956 Cramer’s Amazon Celosia

 Log in to start or resume an order

-Culture: From the Southern Hemisphere, at their best in hot dry weather.
+Culture: From hot climates and at their best in hot dry weather.
 Should germinate within 10 days at 72–80°.

 Days in parentheses after a variety indicate days to first bloom.